resilient-tech/razorpayx-integration/README.md

 - It is a tech layer over traditional bank accounts.
 - Funds remain secure with a regulated bank.
 - Onboarding process is hassle-free.
-- No upfront cost, minimal charges beyond free limits.
+- No upfront cost, minimal charges per transaction.
-- It ensures robust security.
+- Robust security.

 ## ✨ Features